The Great Lunar Cheese Process: A Wisconson Homecoming

 After the heat has dissipated and safety checks completed, the sphere is carefully rolled into the climate-controlled facility.
 Technicians inspect the rind, test the interior, and sample wedges to ensure quality and authenticity.
 The cheese’s unique flavor—imbued by the Moon’s regolith and subtle influences of exotic lunar microbes—elicits rave reviews from master affineurs and celebrity chefs alike.

 The grand unveiling is both a scientific seminar and a cheese festival.
 Attendees don cheesehead hats and listen as project leads explain the intricacies of lunar dairy science and the aerodynamic challenges of planetary reentry.
-Tasting plates showcase not only the newly arrived lunar cheese but also classic Wisconsin varieties for comparison.
+Tasting plates showcase not only the newly arrived lunar cheese but also classic Wisconson varieties for comparison.

 Legacy of the Lunar Landing